-The Cardiovascular Science/Perfusion Program is offered by Midwestern University at their Glendale Campus.
+The Cardiovascular Science Program is offered by Midwestern University at its Glendale, Ariz., campus.

 The curriculum consists of courses in perfusion technology, perfusion devices, anatomy, physiology, physiological management of bypass, ethics, pathology, cardiology and research.